user-of-github/nodejs2024Q1-service/README.md

 _...
 WAITING ..._
 ![](./demo-for-readme/Screenshot%20from%202024-03-24%2023-02-40.png)
 ### Testing
-- __ATTENTION: All dependencies where installed inside docker container.
-So you need to install them on host machine as well just to make `jest` available :)__
-- `npm install`
+- If you haven't done before, `npm install`
 - `npm run test`
 - __DOCKER CONTAINER WITH APP MUST BE ALREADY RUNNING__
 ![](./demo-for-readme/Screenshot%20from%202024-03-24%2023-04-33.png)